sensiblemedia/openshift-ansible-contrib/reference-architecture/aws-ansible/README.md

 # The Reference Architecture OpenShift on Amazon Web Services
-This repository contains the scripts used to deploy an OpenShift Container Platform or OpenShift Origin environment based off of the Reference Architecture Guide for OCP 3.3 or Origin 1.3 on Amazon Web Services.
+This repository contains the scripts used to deploy an OpenShift Container Platform or OpenShift Origin environment based off of the Reference Architecture Guide for OCP 3.3 on Amazon Web Services.

 ## Overview
 The repository contains Ansible playbooks which deploy 3 Masters in different availability zones, 2 infrastructure nodes and 2 applcation nodes.
 The Infrastrucute and Application nodes are split between two availbility zones.
 The playbooks deploy a Docker registry and scale the router to the number of Infrastruture nodes.